Anthomyiidae: Description

 These flies are small or moderate in size.
 Hypopleural bristles found on the sides of the thorax are apical.
 The anal vein of the wing reaches the margin of the wings (except in Chelisia).
 The median vein is straight, not curved towards the anterior alar margin.
 Three pairs of postsutural dorsocentral bristles almost always are present.
 The first segment of the posterior tarsi are on the lower side near the base with minute bristles.
 The sternopleuron lower side often has short, soft hairs.
 Eyes in the male in most cases are close-set or contiguous.
 Females of many species are not known as of yet.
+Anthomyiidae, commonly referred to as "root-maggot flies," exhibit small to moderate sizes and distinctive anatomical features, including hypopleural bristles on the thorax and a characteristic wing vein structure.
+Notably, the presence of three pairs of postsutural dorsocentral bristles is a common trait among these flies.
+Furthermore, the close-set or contiguous eyes in males and the limited knowledge about females in many species underscore the need for further research into Anthomyiidae biology and behavior.